-Our board met in regularly scheduled executive sessions of non-management directors during 2017, one of which was attended only by independent directors of the board.
+Our board met in regularly scheduled executive sessions of non-management directors during 2018, one of which was attended only by independent directors of the board.
 The sessions were scheduled and presided over by our board chair Mr. J. Michael Adcock.
-As independent board, Mr. Adcock will continue to schedule and preside over executive sessions.
+As independent board chair, Mr. Adcock schedules and presides over executive sessions.
 Any non-management director can request that an executive session be scheduled.